XPUI-Framework/xpui-chrome/docs/contributing.md

 5. They say commit.

 A test that cannot fail is worse than no test.
 Before adding one, break the code on purpose and confirm the test notices.
-Prefer an assertion that pins a relationship — the label sits at the same offset in every row — over one that pins a number.
+Prefer an assertion that pins a relationship — a dialog row answers taps in exactly the rect it was painted in — over one that pins a number.

 ## Commits